reaby/infoscreen4/README.md

 ## 1. Introduction

-Infoscreen4 is a modern digital signage system for LAN parties, event spaces, community hubs, and other multi-screen setups.
+Infoscreen4 for LAN parties.
 It combines a fast admin experience with real-time display updates, so you can create and publish content to multiple screens from one place.
 The project is built with Next.js, React, Socket.IO, and Fabric.js, with a lightweight JSON-based data layer in the local `data/` directory.

 ## 2. Features